joeydu5/small-project/README.md

 # tafe
-this is a responsive HTML/CSS design
+this is a responsive 2 pages design, use vanilla HTML/CSS/JS